 Let us first start with some easy treks you can find near Kasol, the main hub of Parvati Valley.

 Chalal should not even qualify as a trek but a short hike.
 The 30-minute pleasant hike to the Chalal village from Kasol runs you through old-world charm and stunning scenic views.
 Get to chill by the river and walk over to this offbeat location in Himachal Pradesh.

 The best time to visit this little hamlet of Chalal village is April-June.
-However, as the walk is very easy, one can easily cover it in any month – no matter rain or sunshine.
-The peace and tranquillity are addictive and you may even want to spend a night or two here in case you have a luxury of time.
+However, as the walk is effortless, one can easily cover it in any month – no matter rain or sunshine.
+The peace and tranquillity are addictive, and you may even want to spend a night or two here in case you have a luxury of time.
 The peace, seclusion, and quietness of Chalal will leave you spell-bound for a long while to come.

 2. Tosh Village

 Tosh forms a very simple trek.
 In fact, there is a road facility right up till Tosh Nala.
 Situated at a distance of 40 km from Kasol, Tosh requires a total trek of only 3-4 km from the village Barshaini.

 Flowers and flora abound, one will be engulfed with blue poppies and Balsam in the early summer months, while winter months will bring about blankets of snow and splendor.
 You’ll be part of a happy tribe throughout your trek as Tosh is gaining popularity, and travelers are flocking to this quaint village.